MaxSvjatoha/Project-Alva/README.md

 This would enable manual run sequence input by reading run sequence code and outputs matching commands by making calls to the MatchBoxedLists function to use with specific conditions.

 ### Reduce amount of global variables
 A lot of variables are declared in Section 2.
-Ideally, each variable should be declares in the function that uses them (except the main function) instead.
+Ideally, each variable should be declared in the function that uses them (except the main function) instead.
 See if this can be attended to.